-The Nomination Committee presents the shareholder representatives of the Supervisory Board with recommendations for potential shareholder members of the Supervisory Board eligible for election at the AGM.
-In doing so, it takes into consideration the objectives adopted by the Supervisory Board concerning its composition.
+The Nomination Committee presents the shareholder representatives of the Supervisory Board with recommendations for shareholder candidates for election to the Supervisory Board at the AGM.
 The members of the Nomination Committee are Wulf von Schimmelmann (Chair), Werner Gatzer and Roland Oetker.

-Information about the work of the Supervisory Board and its committees in financial year 2013 is also contained in the Report of the Supervisory Board.
-You can find information about the members of the Supervisory Board and the composition of the Supervisory Board committees under the sections Supervisory Board and Mandates held by the Supervisory Board.
+Information about the work of the Supervisory Board and its committees in financial year 2014 is also contained in the Report of the Supervisory Board.
+Details of the members of the Supervisory Board and the composition of the Supervisory Board committees can be found in the sections on the Supervisory Board and Mandates held by the Supervisory Board.

-- The international activity of the enterprise is already adequately reflected in the composition of the Supervisory Board.
-The Supervisory Board aims at maintaining this and will therefore, in future proposals to the General Meeting, consider candidates, whose origin, education or professional experience, equip them with special international knowledge and experience.
+- The company’s international activities are already adequately reflected in the composition of the Supervisory Board.
+The Supervisory Board aims to maintain this and will therefore, in future proposals to the AGM, consider candidates whose origin, education or professional experience equip them with international knowledge and experience.

-- Conflicts of interest of Supervisory Board members are an obstacle to independent and efficient counselling and supervision of the Board of Management.
-The Supervisory Board decides in each case in accordance with the law and in due consideration of the German Corporate Governance Code, how to deal with potential or actual conflicts of interest.
+- Conflicts of interest affecting Supervisory Board members are an obstacle to providing independent and efficient advice to, and supervision of, the Board of Management.
+The Supervisory Board will decide how to deal with potential or actual conflicts of interest on a case-by-case basis, in accordance with the law and giving due consideration to the German Corporate Governance Code.

-- In accordance with the age limit adopted by the Supervisory Board and laid down in the Rules of Procedure for the Supervisory Board, proposals for the election of Supervisory Board members shall consider the fact that the term of office shall end no later than the close of the Annual General Meeting after the Supervisory Board member reaches the age of 72.
+- In accordance with the age limit adopted by the Supervisory Board and laid down in the rules of procedure for the Supervisory Board, proposals for the election of Supervisory Board members must ensure that the term of office ends no later than the close of the Annual General Meeting after the Supervisory Board member reaches the age of 72.